spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-stores-with-multiple-locales.md

   - /v1/docs/en/ht-setup-stores-with-multiple-locales
 ---

-This document describes the steps you need to consider when you have to set up stores with multiple locales.
+This document describes the steps to consider when setting up stores with multiple locales.

 ## Configure locales for store

-The stores configuration can be found in the `config/Shared/stores.php` file.
+You can find the stores configuration in the `config/Shared/stores.php` file.

 You can define a set of locales for each store.
 The first locale is the default one.